argonne-lcf/CompPerfWorkshop/09_profiling_frameworks/PyTorchProfiler/README.md

 ---------------------------------  ------------  ------------  ------------  ------------  ------------  ------------
 Self CPU time total: 243.086ms
 ```
-In the output functions are sorted by total CPU time.
-It is important to note that `CPU total time` includes the time from all calls of subroutines but `Self CPU time` excludes it.
-For example, total execution time of `aten::conv2d` consists of several operations `297.650us` and calling other funciton which make in total 83.870ms.
+In the output, the function calls are sorted by total CPU time.
+It is important to note that `CPU total time` includes the time from all subroutines calls, but `Self CPU time` excludes it.
+For example, the total execution time of `aten::conv2d` consists of several operations `297.650us` and calling other functions which make in total 83.870ms.
 In opposite, in function `aten::addmm_` no time spend on calling subroutines.
 It is possible to sort results by another metric such as `self_cpu_time_total` or [other](https://pytorch.org/docs/stable/autograd.html#torch.autograd.profiler.profile.table).

 Most time of execution was spent in convolutional layers.
-This model has several convolutions and, in order to get more deeper analysis, one could sort results by input tensor shape (another approach would be use labes, we will demonstrate it later) - [example/v1.py](example1/v1.py).
+This model has several convolutions and one can examine different layers if sorted results by input tensor shape (another approach would be use labes, we will demonstrate it later) - [example/v1.py](example1/v1.py).
 ```python
 with profiler.profile(record_shapes=True) as prof:
     model(inputs)
 print(prof.key_averages(group_by_input_shape=True).table(sort_by="cpu_time_total", row_limit=10))
 ```
-We will see convolutions grouped by input tensor shape (some columns deleted for a better presentation)
+In the output convolutions are grouped by input tensor shape (some columns deleted for a better presentation)
 ```bash
 ---------------------------------  ------------  -----------     ------------------------------
                              Name    Self CPU %  CPU total %     Input S